• Skip to main content

 When LEMSIP closed in 1996, Honey B went to Wildlife Waystation along with over 30 other chimpanzees.

 Due to unsuccessful integration attempts between the three and the Cle Elum 7, Honey B and her mother Missy will likely not live together at the sanctuary, but they can and do visit one another through the windows.
 They don’t appear to know they are related, but it’s so interesting to see them interact and to get to know Honey B better.
-Honey B now lives in the group of nine, but still enjoys her quiet time to herself.
+Honey B now lives in her group of three, but still enjoys her quiet time to herself.

 Honey B is quite the character.
 She is uniquely herself!
 She’s quite interested in what the humans are doing around the sanctuary and is very smart and full of curiosity.